-Also note that it is mandatory to send the CC message a bit ahead of time to be in sync (It has to be received before the MIDI clock pulse, if the Zaquencer is being clocked externally, or else the first step will be missed).
+Note that when triggering patterns through CCs it is mandatory to send the CC message a bit ahead of time to be in sync (It has to be received before the MIDI clock pulse, if the Zaquencer is being clocked externally, or else the first step will be missed).
 This can be done for example by giving the CC track a negative delay (like it's possible in Ableton Live), or to adjust the driver setting of the MIDI Interface.

 A negative delay of 1ms should be sufficient.